 Attorney General of South Dakota

-On September 4, 2009, Marty J. Jackley was sworn in as the 30th Attorney General for South Dakota.
+Jason Ravnsborg was elected in 2018 and on January 5, 2019, was sworn in as the 31st Attorney General of South Dakota.
 He serves as the chief law enforcement officer and legal advisor for the State.

 Jason grew up on a farm where he helped raise hogs, cows, and calves.
 He also helped with the farming operation growing alfalfa, corn and soybeans.
 He graduated from the University of South Dakota with a Bachelor of Science degree in History and Political Science as well as an Army commission through ROTC.
 He received his Juris Doctorate from the University of South Dakota School of Law while simultaneously obtaining a Masters of Arts in History and also while serving as an editor of law review.

 Jason participated in a clerkship after graduation before becoming a partner in the law firm of Harmelink, Fox & Ravnsborg in Yankton, South Dakota, and also served as a Deputy States Attorney for Union County, South Dakota.
 He is licensed to practice law in South Dakota and Iowa as well as the federal courts of South Dakota, Iowa, Nebraska, the Federal Court of Claims,the District of Columbia Court of Appeals, the Eighth Circuit Court of Appeals, and the United States Supreme Court.